 The Committee of Adjustment Process in Toronto: A Guide for Homeowners

-Most homeowners building in Toronto's established neighbourhoods encounter the Committee of Adjustment at some point in the process.
-It's one of the aspects of custom residential work that clients are least familiar with going in, and one where having the right representation makes a genuine difference to the outcome.
+Most homeowners who build in Toronto's established neighbourhoods encounter the Committee of Adjustment (COA) at some point in the process.
+It's one of the aspects of custom residential work that clients are least familiar with going in, and one where having the right approach and representation makes a genuine difference to the outcome.
+All of the new residences we’ve designed have gone through this process and we have a great track record of approvals.

 What the Committee of Adjustment does

-In Toronto's older and denser neighbourhoods, the gap between what the zoning permits and what a well-designed contemporary home actually requires is often significant.
-Lots that were developed under different standards, neighbourhoods where the actual built fabric doesn't match the current zoning, and houses being renovated to meet modern living standards frequently trigger variance applications.
+In Toronto's older and denser neighbourhoods, the gap between what the zoning permits and what a well-designed contemporary home actually requires can be significant and the interpretation of what is a minor variance is subject to interpretation.
+Building lots that were developed under previous zoning bylaws, neighbourhoods where the actual built fabric doesn't match the current zoning, and houses being built or existing houses being enlarged to meet modern living standards frequently trigger variance applications.

 The process

 An application to the Committee requires a set of drawings prepared by an architect or designer, a written description of the proposed variances and the reasons they should be granted, and a notice to adjacent neighbours.
 The application is reviewed by City planning staff, who provide a recommendation to the Committee.
-A public hearing is scheduled — typically six to eight weeks after the application is submitted — at which the applicant or their representative presents the case, neighbours may speak for or against, and the Committee votes.
+A public hearing is scheduled, typically six to eight weeks after the application is submitted, at which the architect generally presents the case.
+Neighbours may speak for or against, and the Committee votes.

 The quality of the submission matters.
-A well-prepared application — one that demonstrates clearly why the variances are minor, why they are consistent with the character of the neighbourhood, and that addresses likely concerns proactively — tends to move more smoothly.
-We prepare our submissions with this in mind, and we attend and present at hearings on our clients' behalf.
+A well-prepared application — one that demonstrates clearly why the variances are minor, why they are consistent with the character of the neighbourhood, and that proactively address potential neighbour and Committee concerns — tends to move more smoothly.
+We prepare our submissions with this in mind, liaise with the planner in charge and attend and present at the hearing on our clients' behalf.

 How long it takes